rapidsms/rapidsms/docs/tutorial/tutorial04.rst

 URLs:
     Add a URL definition for the messaging URL that you configured in your Tropo app on the Tropo site.
-It should invoke the Tropo backend's view for receiving messages, and pass the name of the backend you used in :setting:`INSTALLED_BACKENDS`.
+It should call the Tropo backend's view for receiving messages (``rtropo.views.message_received``),
+    and pass the name of the backend you used in :setting:`INSTALLED_BACKENDS`.
     The URL pattern should match the URL you configured at Tropo, like this:

 .. code-block:: python